phpredis/phpredis/README.markdown

 ### hDel
 -----
-Removes a value from the hash stored at key.
+_**Description**_: Removes a value from the hash stored at key.
 If the hash table doesn't exist, or the key doesn't exist, `FALSE` is returned.
 ##### *Parameters*
 *key*
 *hashKey*